Schulich-Ignite/website/content/about/anmol_ahuja.md

 linkedin: "http://www.linkedin.com/in/anmol-ahuja1"
 ---

 My name is Anmol Ahuja and I am the President at Schulich Ignite.
 I am responsible for managing the club, but most importantly, being a mentor.
-I am in my third year of electrical engineering, and I love playing badminton in my free time!
+I am in my third year of electrical engineering, and I love playing badminton in my free time and I am a powerlifting athlete!